ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 In simplest words, in the REST architectural style, data and functionality are considered resources and are accessed using Uniform Resource Identifiers (URIs).
 The resources are acted upon by using a set of simple, well-defined operations.
 The clients and servers exchange representations of resources by using a standardized interface and protocol – typically HTTP.

+In the next lesson, we'll dive deep into the details of a REST API.

 ----
 ## References
 - https://www.codecademy.com/articles/http-requests